-Canadian Advocacy 2.0: An Analysis of Perceived Social Media Affordances for Advancing Activism in Canada
+Canadian Advocacy 2.0: An Analysis of Social Media Adoption and Perceived Affordances by Advocacy Groups Looking to Advance Activism in Canada

-A survey of 157 representatives from 63 advocacy organizations operating in Canada was conducted to evaluate the extent to which these groups perceive social media as offering affordances that contribute to the advancement of activism objectives in a Canadian context.
-Quantitative results reveal that groups are engaging with a limited selection of social media technologies (mainly Facebook and Twitter) a few times a week or more, while avoiding other options like Google and Tumblr.
-Qualitative results suggest that while groups are enthusiastic about social media’s potential to strengthen outreach efforts, enable engaging feedback loops and increase the speed of communication, they remain cautious of unproven techniques that may divert resources from strategies known to work.
+One hundred and fifty-seven representatives from 63 advocacy organizations operating in Canada were surveyed to evaluate the extent to which these groups are adopting social media, and perceive that these technologies offer affordances that contribute to the advancement of activism objectives.
+Quantitative results of social media adoption reveal that groups are engaging with a limited selection of social media technologies (mainly Facebook and Twitter) a few times a week or more, while avoiding other options like Google and Tumblr.
+Qualitative results addressing perceived social media affordances suggest that while groups are enthusiastic about social media’s potential to strengthen outreach efforts, enable engaging feedback loops, and increase the speed of communication, they remain cautious of unproven techniques that may divert resources from strategies known to work.